Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning: Related work

-\textbf{Domain adaptation via Style-transfer} based approaches mainly transfer the style of target to the source while training online as a way of domain adaption, using style loss~\cite{dabmvc} or even adapting the domain progressively~\cite{inoue2018cross}.
-Some methods also use feature level alignment for aligning the two domains~\cite{li2017universal}, and others enforce it via self-similarity and domain-dissimilarity loss~\cite{deng2018image}.
-A work closely related to ours, Jenicek \etal~\cite{Jenicek_LinkingArtThroughHumanPoses_2019}, highlights the importance of using poses for artwork discovery and its subsequent analysis.
-Their study, however, is based on artworks with case study of images that are relatively simpler for SOTA like OpenPose~\cite{Cao_RealTimePoseEstimationAffinityFields_2017} to estimate the poses.
-However, images from ancient Greek Vase paintings presents a completely different challenge, since OpenPose fails very often (\cref{fig:mainfig}).
+\textbf{Domain adaptation} based approaches mainly aim at bringing the distributions of source domain closer to that of the target, so that a single model can be used for both domains.
+Methods using domain adaptation via style-transfer mainly transfer the style of target to the source while training online as a way of domain adaption, using style loss \citep{dabmvc} or even adapting the domain progressively \citep{inoue2018cross}.
+Some methods also use feature level alignment for aligning the two domains \citep{li2017universal}, and others enforce it via self-similarity and domain-dissimilarity loss \citep{deng2018image}.
+Recently, various methods have focused on reducing data bias in order to enhance the transfer-ability of features in task-specific layers \citep{maria2017autodial, long2015learning}. \citep{roy2019unsupervised} and \citep{sun2016deep} proposed unsupervised domain adaptation techniques, using minimum entropy consensus and co-variance of source and target features respectively.